lkobierski/qa-engineering/01-test-documentation/test-plan/sauce-demo/authentication/login-positive-test-cases.md

 # Notes

 The purpose of these test cases is to validate the main positive authentication flow and verify successful access to the application.

-Additional negative and edge-case scenarios will be covered in separate documentation files.